 After winning a Silver Medal at the Exposición de Valencia in 1879, Cecilio Pla moved to Madrid with a friend, where he entered the Real Academia de Bellas Artes de San Fernando, becoming a student of Emilio Sala.

-Art Movement: Realism
+Art Movement: Costumbrismo, Realism

 Artists Influencing Pla y Gallardo: Emilio Sala, Mariano Fortuny

-Traveled: Portugal, France, Italy
+He Traveled To Portugal, France, Italy

 Painters Cecilio Pla y Gallardo Influenced: Juan Gris